petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/enabling-publications.md

    ![Toggle the switch and click Save.](./enabling-publications/images/01.png)

 1. (Optional) Toggle *Sandbox Only* mode.
 While enabled, users are directed automatically to their last working publication when they log in.
-If they don't have one, a new publication is generated for them.
+If they don't have one, a new publication is generated for them using the `screen.name - date` naming pattern.
 You can use publication templates to set default values for these auto-generated publications.
 See [Using Publication Templates](./using-publication-templates.md) for more information.

    ```{tip}
    Using Sandbox Only can help reduce accidental edits to production.